-Health may also be replenished through the use of a relevant Specialism, such as medicine or magic.
-It is left to the Referee to determine the effectiveness of such interventions.
-A "heroic" game will typically be more generous than a "gritty" game when it comes to Health recovery.
+Health can also be replenished through the use of a relevant Specialism, such as medicine or magic.
+The Referee should determine the effectiveness of such interventions.
+A "heroic" game is typically more generous than a "gritty" game when it comes to Health recovery.

 As a guide, it is suggested that everyday Specialisms such as First Aid should be limited to one application per character per day, with each successful application restoring 1-5 Health (in addition to any natural recovery).
-This will require a successful Task Roll.
+This requires a successful Task Roll.
 A Critical automatically recovers 5 Health, whilst a Fumble causes 2 points of further damage, negating any natural recovery.